seng438-winter-2022/seng438-a2-abczlg/Assignment2-ReportTemplate.md

 # 1 Introduction

 In this lab, we are testing a software using automated unit testing based on the requirements of each unit.
 Using JUnit, we will develop automated test code for different subsystems of a software called JFreeChart.
 Testing of this software will include the use of mock objects.
-The objective of this lab is to familiarize ourselves with automated unit testing using JUnit.
+The objective of this lab is to familiarize ourselves with automated unit testing using JUnit, which includes the creation of mock objects.

 # 2 Detailed description of unit test strategy